Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Contact information Moodle contact page

 Evaluation method The evaluation was completed following the WCAG Evaluation Methodology (WCAG-EM).
-The audit testing was conducted manually and cross-checked using AbleDocs’ team of accessibility auditors to ensure that the results and comments presented were valid and comprehensive.
+The audit testing was conducted manually and cross-checked using GrackleDocs’ team of accessibility auditors to ensure that the results and comments presented were valid and comprehensive.

 Applicable standards and guidelines